 In 2012, AIB opened it’s 2nd campus in St. Petersburg, Florida.
 Mike assumed the position of Campus Director and now operates that campus with a staff of 15.

-Sarah Holmes is a former admissions director with one of the highest conversion rates in the industry.
-She uses her sales techniques and expertise to help schools grow their population.
-She's been consulting with vocational schools for the past five years and, most recently, partnered with a leading digital marketing agency to help show schools that the power of more enrollments is the perfect mix of digital marketing and admissions.
+Sarah Holmes has more than 12 years of experience as a former executive director of admissions & marketing with a prominent beauty school, fostering one of the highest conversion rates in the industry.
+She uses her sales techniques and expertise to help schools grow enrollment.
+She has been consulting with vocational schools for the past five years.
+Most recently, Sarah joined Advance 360 Education and is helping to demonstrate the power of marketing and admissions working together to drive enrollment.

 Jessica High practices in the area of education.
 Ms. High’s practice focuses on counseling private sector colleges and universities in matters of state and federal regulation, accreditation compliance and advocacy, and student and employee disputes and concerns.
 Ms. High was previously a Campus Director and founder of a private allied health college branch campus location.
 She has over 17 years of experience in this sector, 10 years of which she spent employed by private sector colleges in their financial aid, admissions, accounting, student services, and human resources departments.